 If you can stand the anticipation, let cool a few minutes before devouring.

-You can also make candied bacon strips using The Baconer Small Batch Maple Sugar Strips.
-Follow the same directions, but use slightly less Candied Bacon Rub and and cook slightly less time around 15 minutes.
+You can also make candied bacon strips (think bacon swizzles and twisted bacon) using The Baconer Small Batch Maple Sugar Strips.
+Follow the same directions, but use slightly less Candied Bacon Rub and and cook for slightly less time, around 15-20 minutes.
 Devour once cooked!